is the cognitive

 such as a catalog or a search engine.

-Semitic languages are characterized as a sequence of consonants or
+Semitic languages that are characterized as a sequence of consonants or

 "radicals" (hence the term consonantal root).
 Such abstract consonantal